dmacd/async_deep_reinforce/experiments.md

 - check policy pdf computed properly...check by hand

-- check if train.minimize is minimizing abs val or magnitude
+- check if train.minimize is minimizing abs val or magnitude !!!!!! or if policy loss should be able to be positive for that matter??? !!!!!!!

 - initialize weight values much smaller so we are less likely to start in a divergent setting?